Credu means ‘believe’ in Welsh.

 We have a very small central support team that includes volunteer co-ordination, skilled first point of contact and administration and finance support.

 The Credu Way

 We hope that this practice handbook is a supportive resource to all staff and volunteers in Credu.
 Within the pages of this PDF you will find our strategy, our purpose and our principles along with principles for different aspects of our mission.
 We hope this will be an enabling ‘handrail’ as you work with Carers and communities.
 So long as we constantly seek to work to purpose and principle, we have lots of freedom to respond in the best way we can to each person and context.

-Initially called Powys Carers Service (still our legal name), we were established in 2003.
+We were established in 2003 as Powys Carers’ Service Limited and are now called Credu Supporting Young and Adult Carers Limited (as our full legal name).
 One of our core founders, Ann Williams, is still our trustee.
 In the 1990s she had fought hard to get Young Carers recognised and supported, then brought together both young and adult carers’ support.
 We then built a small team of outreach workers that supported Carers of all ages throughout Powys.

 We built a strong local and national reputation and in 2014, we were commissioned to support Young Carers across Wrexham, Conwy and Denbighshire.
 In 2019, we were commissioned to support Adult Carers in Ceredigion and since 2022 we’ve been able to support Young Carers in Ceredigion.

 We still see ourselves as a small organisation with a big heart that carers deeply about the communities in which we work.
 We are a Network Partner of the Carers Trust.
 Carers Trust helps Carers influence government policy and supports us to be effective locally.

 We are funded by Local Authorities, Welsh Government and a range of charitable trusts and foundations and are always extremely grateful for donations and community fundraisers.